Decomposing galaxies with BANG: an automated morpho-kinematical decomposition of the SDSS-DR17 MaNGA survey: Scaling relations in the halo-free configuration

 \section{Scaling relations in the halo-free configuration}

-We report in this section a summary of the same analysis detailed in sec.~\ref{sec:Comparison with previous dynamical modelling estimates} in the case of the halo-free configuration (see sec.~\ref{sec:methodology_priors}).
-Tabs. \ref{tab:best_fit_parameters_linear_fit_whole_ten} and\ref{tab:best_fit_parameters_linear_fit_fiducial_ten} reports the best fit parameters of a linear fit to the data, whose results are roughly comparable (within 2 $\sigma$ errors) to the one reported in the halo-fixed configuration (tabs.~\ref{tab:best_fit_parameters_linear_fit_whole} and \ref{tab:best_fit_parameters_linear_fit_fiducial}).
-Fig.~\ref{fig:Scaling_Relations_ten} shows the same quantities as fig.~\ref{fig:Scaling_Relations} for the halo-free case.
-Some difference can be seen, especially in the low mass regime, where as expected the priors on the halo parameters are more informative.
-The fuchsia line represent the best fit linear relation in the halo-fixed configuration which is compatible (within $1-\sigma$ scatter) with the best fit line in the halo-free case (black solid line).
+We report in this section a summary of the same analysis detailed in Sec.~\ref{sec:Comparison with previous dynamical modelling estimates} in the case of the halo-free configuration (see Sec.~\ref{sec:methodology_priors}).
+Tabs. \ref{tab:best_fit_parameters_linear_fit_whole_ten} and \ref{tab:best_fit_parameters_linear_fit_fiducial_ten} reports the best-fit parameters of a linear fit to the data, whose results are roughly comparable (within two $\sigma$ errors) to the one reported in the halo-fixed configuration (tabs.~\ref{tab:best_fit_parameters_linear_fit_whole} and \ref{tab:best_fit_parameters_linear_fit_fiducial}).
+Fig.~\ref{fig:Scaling_Relations_ten} shows the same quantities as Fig.~\ref{fig:Scaling_Relations} for the halo-free case.
+Some differences can be seen, especially in the low mass regime, where, as expected, the priors on the halo parameters are more informative.
+The fuchsia line represents the best fit linear relation in the halo-fixed configuration which is compatible (within one$-\sigma$ scatter) with the best-fit line in the halo-free case (black solid line).